survival-lumc/ValidationCompRisks/Prediction_CSC.md

 ### Installing and loading packages and import data

-The following libraries are needed to achieve the outlined goals, the code chunk below will a) check whether you already have them installed,
+The following libraries are used in this file, the code chunk below will
-b) install them for you if not already present, and c) load the packages into the session.
+a) check whether you already have them installed, b) install them for you if not already present, and c) load the packages into the session.

 ``` r
 # Use pacman to check whether packages are installed, if not load